raamcosta/compose-destinations/README.md

 #### 2. Add the dependencies:

 Compose Destinations has two active versions.
 One uses only stable Compose dependencies and the other uses the latest versions.
-Choose the one that matches your Compose version, looking at this table:
+Choose the one that matches your Compose version, considering this table:

 <table>
  <tr>